BarsMonster/UltraPatch/README.md

 firmware already links it.
-If it does not, define `HAND_ROLLED_MEMMOVE` before including `patch_apply.h` to use the decoder's private backward-copy loop instead of pulling the library implementation into flash, which saves code size when `memmove` would be linked only for the decoder.
-Only code generation changes; the patch format and RAM layout stay the same.
+If it does not, define `HAND_ROLLED_MEMMOVE` before including `patch_apply.h` to use the decoder's private backward-copy loop instead of pulling the library implementation into flash, which saves code size when fat `memmove` would be linked only for the decoder.

 `CRC32_READY()` is an optional notification hook for streaming senders.
 When defined before including the headers, the decoder invokes it exactly once per